UK still backs Rwanda deportations despite legal challenge

 Associated Press

-BIRMINGHAM, England (AP) — Britain’s immigration minister said Tuesday that it’s unlikely any migrants will be sent to Rwanda this year under a contentious government plan, but vowed to press on with the policy and expand it to more countries.
+BIRMINGHAM, England (AP) — Britain’s immigration minister said Tuesday that people who arrive by unauthorized means should not be allowed to claim asylum in the U.K. and she vowed to press on with a contentious plan to send some asylum-seekers on a one-way trip to Rwanda.

-Home Secretary Suella Braverman said that “unfortunately,” a court challenge to the Rwanda plan would have to run its course.
+Home Secretary Suella Braverman acknowledged that a legal challenge to the policy means it’s unlikely anyone will be deported to the east African country this year.

-Asked if the deportations would start this year, she said: “You’ve got to ask the courts about that … I think it’s going to take long.”

 Under a deal signed in April, Britain plans to send some migrants who arrive in the U.K. as stowaways or in small boats to Rwanda, where their asylum claims would be processed.
 Those granted asylum would stay in the African country rather than returning to the U.K.